cuscak/blockexplorer/README.md

+# Notes

+This is initial solution for Alchemy week 3 project.
+Focus was on learning about alchemy sdk so solution has no UI whatsoever and use of react is probably not correct.

+Solution has 3 pages, one for blocks and transactions, one for getting balance and one for NFTs.

+Blocks page (or home/root page) has a react state issue.
+If useEffect() is set to update only once, previous block are not populated with values (zeros for every value except block hash).
+If useEffect() is not limited to run only once, values are updated under users hand.

 # Ethereum Block Explorer

 The lessons this week covered the Ethereum JSON-RPC API and the `ethers.js` library giving us the ability to query the Ethereum blockchain and make transactions!